zarandras/trailsigner/data_model/TrailSignerConceptualModelDetails.md

 during a complete signage system validation and cleanup, if they are not actually implemented.
 If an invalid sign is implemented (was implemented and becomes invalid due to trail network changes), it must be kept until a proper resolution is made (removal / redesign / temporary condititon lifted).

+Remark: If InvalidSign is merged into TrailSign, it can be mapped to the attributes of SuggestedSign, since invalidity of a sign generally overrides it being suggested.

 --------------------------